 3.1 Scientific theory and the positivist paradigm

-Positivism is a research paradigm associated with scientific theories.
+Those who hold this view of the world might call themselves positivists.
 Positivists apply scientific methodology as the way of understanding and researching social and psychological phenomena.
 They believe that the success of natural science in modern times has stemmed from scientists’ refusal to go beyond what can be supported by empirical evidence, especially evidence derived from careful observation of phenomena and/or experimental manipulation of them.
-Positivists had high hopes that a science of human social life would pave the way for substantial social and political progress, by undermining beliefs and practices that were based solely on superstition or tradition, and replacing them wherever possible with ones founded on scientific evidence.
+Positivists have high hopes that a science of human social life will pave the way for substantial social and political progress, by undermining beliefs and practices that are based solely on superstition or tradition and replacing them wherever possible with ones founded on scientific evidence.